Odd Girl Out (novel): Plot summary

 Laura Landon is a sheltered freshman at a fictional university in a midwestern town.
 Intensely shy and introverted, she is drawn to the president of the student union, Beth Cullison.
 Beth is outgoing and friendly, experienced socially (with men, particularly) but feels a void in her life.
 She doesn't understand how the other girls are so fulfilled by the men in their lives, despite having tried.
 Every time she allows herself to be intimate with one, she breaks it off out of disappointment.

 Beth shares a room in the sorority house with Emmy, and convinces Laura to pledge the sorority.
 Feeling a pull to Beth, Laura delights in her presence and experiences jealousy and confusion in her attachment to the older woman.
-They go on dates together to movies and plays, and Beth considers Laura something of an enigma, unsure of how to reach out to her to get to know her well.
-Laura finds herself especially jealous of Beth's most recent beau, Charlie, who to Beth's surprise, has awoken some new feelings in her.
+They go on dates together, and Beth considers Laura something of an enigma, unsure of how to reach out to her to get to know her well.
+Laura finds herself especially jealous of Beth's most recent beau, Charlie, who to Beth's surprise has awoken some new feelings in her.
 Laura is often so at odds with her unemotional upbringing conflicting with the intensity of the emotions she experiences for Beth that she practices self-injury.

-Beth begins to realize what effect she has on Laura and teases her good-naturedly to watch what happens to her, but Beth is taken back by Laura's intense attraction and love for her and they begin an affair.
+Beth begins to realize what effect she has on Laura and teases her good-naturedly to watch what happens to her, but she is taken back by Laura's intense attraction, and they begin an affair.
 This is compounded by her escalating relationship with Charlie, who is frustrated with Beth's vacillating between affection for him and her guilt for hurting Laura.